crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/simulation.md

 ```

-But as well turn on "global simulation" : in this case, only scenarios in the exclusion list will have their decisions applied.
+You can also turn on "global simulation" : in this case, only scenarios in the exclusion list will have their decisions applied.